xney/0010Final/README.md

 # 0010Final
-Repository for our CMPINF 0010: Big Ideas in Computing and Information final project.
+This is the repository for our CMPINF 0010: Big Ideas in Computing and Information final project.

 Owners: